 Karyn A. Goodman, MD, MS

 Dr. Goodman is a board-certified radiation oncologist specializing in cancers of the gastrointestinal tract, including malignancies of the esophagus, stomach, pancreas, and liver as well as colorectal and anal cancers.
-She recently joined the University of Colorado as a Professor in the Department of Radiation Oncology.
-Dr. Goodman moved to University of Colorado Cancer Center from the Memorial Sloan-Kettering Cancer Center in New York where she had been a faculty member for over eight years.
+She recently joined the Icahn School of Medicine at Mount Sinai as a Professor in the Department of Radiation Oncology and Associate Director of Clinical Research in the Tisch Cancer Institute.
+Dr. Goodman had been at the University of Colorado Cancer Center for four years after serving as the head of Gastrointestinal Radiation Oncology at Memorial Sloan-Kettering Cancer Center for over eight years.
 Her initial faculty position was in the Department of Radiation Oncology at Stanford University School of Medicine.

 Dr. Goodman obtained her undergraduate and medical degrees from Stanford University and spent a year as a Research Fellow at the Division of Reproductive Health of Centers for Disease Control in Atlanta.
 She completed her residency training in Radiation Oncology at Memorial Sloan-Kettering Cancer Center where she served as Chief Resident.
 She earned a Masters in Epidemiology at the Harvard School of Public Health in 2006.